Hydrocortisone use and outcomes in inotrope- resistant hypotensive preterm neonates in a tertiary care unit in Johannesburg, South Africa

 Abstract

-Method: This was a retrospective descriptive study of hypotensive preterm neonates admitted at the NICU in Chris Hani Baragwanath Academic Hospital(CHBAH) between January and December 2020.
+Method.
+We conducted a retrospective descriptive study of hypotensive preterm neonates admitted at the NICU in Chris Hani Baragwanath Academic Hospital (CHBAH) between January and December 2020.

-Conclusion: Hydrocortisone significantly improved blood pressure in hypotensive preterm neonates.
+Conclusion.
+Hydrocortisone significantly improved blood pressure in hypotensive preterm neonates.
 More studies should be undertaken to strengthen current protocols and improve outcomes.

 Article Details